docker/docs/datacenter/ucp/2.1/guides/admin/install/plan-installation.md

 * node3.company.example.org with SAN ucp.company.org

-Alternatively, you can also install UCP with a single externally-signed certificate for all controllers rather than one for each controller node.
+Alternatively, you can also install UCP with a single externally-signed certificate for all managers rather than one for each manager node.
-In that case, the certificate files will automatically be copied to any new controller nodes joining the cluster or being promoted into controllers.
+In that case, the certificate files will automatically be copied to any new manager nodes joining the cluster or being promoted into managers.

 ## Where to go next